Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Add ENC exchange set/README.md

 ## How to use the sample

-Run the sample and view the ENC data.
-Pan and zoom around the map.
+When launched, the sample displays the ENC data.
 Take note of the high level of detail in the data and the smooth rendering of the layer.

 ## How it works